laravel/docs/queries.md

     DB::table('users')->decrement('votes', 5);

-You may also specify additional columns to update during the operation:
+If needed, you may also specify additional columns to update during the increment or decrement operation:

     DB::table('users')->increment('votes', 1, ['name' => 'John']);

+In addition, you may increment or decrement multiple columns at once using the `incrementEach` and `decrementEach` methods:

+    DB::table('users')->increment([
+        'votes' => 5,
+        'balance' => 100,
+    ]);

 <a name="delete-statements"></a>
 ## Delete Statements